Scylla et Glaucus

 Jehanne Amzal

-Jehanne Amzal, French soprano, completed her vocal studies at the Royal Northern College of Music, in Paris, and at the Schola Cantorum Basiliensis.
+The French soprano Jehanne Amzal completed her vocal studies at the Royal Northern College of Music and in Paris, as well as at the Schola Cantorum Basiliensis.
 In 2018, she was a prizewinner at the Concours International de Chant Léopold Bellan and in 2019 a semifinalist at the Concours Corneille.
-She has collaborated with leading Baroque ensembles such as the Freiburg Baroque Orchestra, Les Arts Florissants, Le Concert Spirituel, Les Surprises, A Nocte Temporis, Les Ambassadeurs, Le Concert de la Loge, and Les Paladins.
-Her performances have taken her to venues including the Concertgebouw Amsterdam, Opéra de Lyon, Opéra de Lille, Musiikkitalo Helsinki, Théâtre des Champs-Élysées, Müpa Budapest, the Opéra Royal de Versailles, and Notre-Dame Cathedral in Paris.
-She sang Cléone and L’Amour in Charpentier’s “Médée” at the Staatsoper Unter den Linden in Berlin, at the Gran Teatre del Liceu, and at the Elbphilharmonie Hamburg under Sir Simon Rattle, as well as at the Opéra de Paris under William Christie.
-Other highlights include Norvégienne in Philidor’s “Ernelinde” at the Oslo Opera under Martin Wåhlberg and, in the summer of 2025, works by Telemann and Rameau at the Potsdam Sanssouci Music Festival.
-Her discography includes recordings of “Médée” (2024) and “Iphigénie en Tauride” (2025), both with Le Concert Spirituel on Alpha Classics, as well as a recording of “Scylla et Glaucus” with the Orfeo Orchestra.
+She has worked with leading Baroque ensembles such as the Freiburg Baroque Orchestra, Les Arts Florissants, Le Concert Spirituel, Les Surprises, A Nocte Temporis, Les Ambassadeurs, Le Concert de la Loge, and Les Paladins.
+Performances have taken her to, among others, the Concertgebouw Amsterdam, Opéra de Lyon, Opéra de Lille, Musiikkitalo Helsinki, Théâtre des Champs-Élysées, Müpa Budapest, Opéra Royal de Versailles, and the Notre-Dame Cathedral in Paris.
+She sang Cléone and L’Amour in Charpentier’s "Médée" at Staatsoper Unter den Linden in Berlin, at the Gran Teatre del Liceu, and at the Elbphilharmonie Hamburg under Sir Simon Rattle, as well as at the Opéra de Paris under William Christie.
+Other highlights include Norvégienne in Philidor’s "Ernelinde" at the Opera in Oslo under the direction of Martin Wåhlberg, as well as works by Telemann and Rameau at the Potsdam Sanssouci Music Festival in summer 2025.
+Her discography includes, among others, recordings of "Médée" (2024) and "Iphigénie en Tauride" (2025), both with Le Concert Spirituel on Alpha Classics, as well as a recording of "Scylla et Glaucus" with the Orfeo Orchestra.
+In the 2025/26 season, she will make her debut at the Zurich Opera House as Dorine in Leclair’s "Scylla et Glaucus" and can be seen at the Opéra Royal de Versailles as Nérine in Salomon’s "Médée et Jason" with the ensemble A Nocte Temporis under Reinoud van Mechelen.

 Scylla et Glaucus27 / 29 / 31 Mar / 2 / 6 / 30 Apr / 2 May 2026